 Students analyze how many trees are used to produce toilet tissue.

-A cartoon that explores how much turkey to serve is coupled with a full-page activity sheet.
+A cartoon exploring a problem about negatives and positives is coupled with a full-page activity sheet.